knobik/rpicloud/README.md

 # About
 Ever wanted to just "reinstall" your RPi4 node in your cluster without the hussle of pulling the sd card out, flashing it on a PC and putting it back in?
 This is exacly the reason i started this.

-My cluster is based on RPi4 only, so i didnt test it on other version.
+My personal cluster is based on RPi4 4/8GB only, so i didnt test it on any other PI revisions.

 # Features
-* Manage pi cluster inventory (TODO: export as ansible)
+* Manage pi cluster inventory (TODO: export to ansible)
 * Reboot / Shutdown nodes
 * Netboot node for recovery
-* Backup node
-* Restore node from backup
+* Backup / Restore node
 * Easy reinstall through netboot, without removing sd card or usb device.

 # Quick start